Ways to spot income tax fraud

 Does the IRS contact you by phone?

 Yes, the IRS may contact you by phone.
 But when they first contact you about unpaid taxes, it’s typically done via mail.
 If you do get a phone call claiming to be from the IRS, always question the phone number.
 Caller ID names and numbers can be spoofed!

 How will the IRS contact me?

 The IRS will:

 - Send you mail via U.S. Postal Service

 - Show up at your door

-The IRS does not use email, texts or social media to discuss tax debts or refunds.
-But remember, they will never threaten you during contact.
+The IRS does not use email, texts, or social media to discuss tax debts or refunds.
+And remember, they will never threaten you during contact.